This page exists for one reason: buyers should not have to click through nine pages just to figure out whether Domain Methods is roughly in range.

 How pricing usually works in practice

-If the team already agrees on the problem category and the systems involved, we can usually scope faster and more tightly.
+If the team already knows which decision is blocked, which systems are involved, and who owns the call, we can usually scope faster and more tightly.

 That is why a smaller diagnostic or translation sprint can be a better first purchase than jumping straight into a broader build.